Skip to content

 In principle, yes.
 In practice, the two-layer design buys three things:

-3. Operational decoupling.
+3. Operational safety.
 Policy bundles get edited often (you tighten a rule, you push).
 Capabilities get issued at session start and stay stable.
 If the policy bundle is briefly missing or stale, capability validation continues working — and Stage 2 fails closed on stale bundles, so an old capability cannot bypass a tightening.

 The two together form a textbook capability-based security model: the capability says “you have permission to attempt this”, the policy says “given current conditions, this attempt is OK”.
 Either alone is weaker.